Wonders of the West Coast and Kimberley

 Kununurra

-Today is one of decisions: An optional flight over (or 4WD tour of) the Bungle Bungles?
-Or a wander with your Travel Director through Mirima National Park.
-In between, explore the Waringarri Aboriginal Art Centre on a guided tour.
+Today is one of decisions: An optional flight over (or 4WD tour of) the dramatic World Heritage-listed Purnululu National Park, home to the Bungle Bungles, perhaps?
+Or a wander with your Travel Director through Mirima National Park, known as a ‘mini Bungles’, while hearing about how the landscapes were formed.
+In between, explore the Waringarri Aboriginal Art Centre on a guided tour, meeting Indigenous creatives at work and maybe picking up a piece to take home.
+The ultimate souvenir.

 Accommodation: